-The church is built of irregular and unworked field stones, while the eastern gable and finishes are built of bricks.
+The church is built of irregular and unworked erratic stones, while the eastern gable and finishes are built of bricks.
 It consists of a rectangular nave and a tower on a square plan.
-It is a aisleless temple, without a separate chancel.
-The building is covered with a gable roof based on the eastern gable decorated with ogival blendes.
+It is a aisleless building, without a separate chancel.
+The church is covered with a gable roof based on the eastern gable decorated with ogival blendes.
 The tower is topped with a pyramid roof.
-The interior was covered with a beam ceiling.
+The interior was covered with a timber beam ceiling.